Procurement Document Library / Doc Set 2026

 How to Write Each Section for Maximum Impact

 The difference between an RFP that gets 3 mediocre responses and one that gets 5 well-targeted proposals comes down to writing quality.
-Section-by-section guidance, drawn from CIPS best practice.
+Section-by-section guidance below.

 S-01